 Each term, we use an enquiry question to get the children to think critically and apply this to their learning throughout that term.

 Autumn - Should we stay where we are?

 Summer - Where can a journey take us?

 See our Curriculum Overview below for a summary of this year's teaching.

 Things to know

 Weekly homework in Year 4 consists of regular reading and times table practice.
+It is really important for children to consistently practise their times tables so they feel confident when sitting the multiplication check in the summer term.
 Whilst children will not receive weekly spellings, we would still recommend that they continue to practise reading and spelling the year3/4 common exception words (found in their planners).
 Please record all learning in the planner.

 Miss Tickle - Class Teacher